Published on 13 October 2022

 Exercise

 Exercise is considered to be an essential factor in mood stability.
 It has many benefits, including protecting against heart disease and diabetes, improving sleep, and lowering blood pressure.
-Exercise can revive symptoms of depression and Anxiety.
-Exercise also helps the brain's nerve cell growth in the hippocampus, which regulates our mood.
+Exercise can revive symptoms of depression and anxiety.
+It also helps the brain's nerve cell growth in the hippocampus, which regulates our mood.

 Family Time and Connection

-Teenagers often feel lonely, depressed, isolated and confused as there are emotional and physical changes.
-They start to perceive the world around them differently, and it starts to affect them.
+Teenagers often feel lonely, depressed, isolated, and confused due to emotional and physical changes.
+They start to perceive the world around them differently, affecting them.

 Teenagers might experience different negative emotions like anger, confusion, frustration, jealousy, self-criticism, and rejection as changes happen in their bodies.
 It can be challenging to handle these emotions since they are new.